AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

         - Role Description :  **View audit logs**
         - Role Name : **auditlog-management**
         - Role Description :  **Read access to audit logs**
-    - In the **Users** section, add your user email (e.g., XP260-0xx@education.cloud.sap) as Business User
+    - In the **Users** section, add your user email (e.g., XP260-0xx@education.cloud.sap) as Business User.
     - Click Save.

 - ✅ **Result: Roles Successfully Assigned**
     - The required roles have been added to the **auditlog-viewer** role collection, which is now assigned to your user account.
-This enables you to access the **SAP Audit Log Viewer** service, see screenshot
+This enables you to access the **SAP Audit Log Viewer service**.
+See screenshot:

     <p align="center">
     <img src="images/audit-log-application-role-collections.png" alt="" width="900"/>